ybenitezf/cdk_polylith/README.md

 > A base has a "thin" implementation which delegates to components where the business logic is implemented.
 > A base has one role and that is to be a bridge between the outside world and the logic that performs the "real work", our components.
 Bases don't perform any business logic themselves, they only delegate to components.

-So in the context of the Aws CDK application the candidate for a base will be the module that defines the application and do the synthesis, in other words the code that now resides on `app.py`.
+So, in the context of the AWS CDK application the candidate for a base will be the module that defines the application and do the synthesis, in other words the code that now resides on `app.py`.

 Let's add a base to the project: